jhu-ospo-courses/JHU-EN.601.210/README.md

 * Be able to identify healthy open source projects and tools they can use in their projects and research without compromising their work.
 * Have an approach to download, build, and use an open source project, and make modifications for their own use.
 * Understand the difference between programming in the small, and the tooling and process to support software engineering at scale.

+All of the objectives of individual lessons and labs are collected together [here](https://github.com/jhu-ospo-courses/JHU-EN.601.210/blob/main/objectives.md).

 ## Course Topics (Lessons)
 1. A brief history of software collaboration from 1950 to 2020.